telerik/blazor-docs/_contentTemplates/common/general-info.md

 #cdn
 You can reference the built-in Telerik assets from a cloud CDN instead of a local resource on your server.

->caption Reference the Telerik assets from the cloud in a `WebAssembly` app
+>caption Reference the Telerik assets from the cloud CDN

 ````CSHTML
 <!DOCTYPE html>